There’s nothing quite like the smell of a charcoal grill, all fired up with some prime cuts of delicious food getting slowly cooked to perfection.

 A true classic.
 For die-hard meat-lover fans, there’s almost nothing better than a perfectly seared cut of steak cooked to perfection.

-Next, you’ll want to get your charcoal grill nice and hot, around 450℉ then throw those steaks on the grill.
-Give them about 6-7 minutes a side, then once they’re done wrap them in tin foil and allow them to rest for exactly 10 minutes.
+Next, you’ll want to get your charcoal grill nice and hot, around 450°F, then throw those steaks on the grill.
+Give them about 6-7 minutes a side, then once they’re done, wrap them in tin foil and allow them to rest for exactly 10 minutes.

 When a steak is cooked, the meat tends to tense up, becoming tougher and harder to chew.
-By letting it rest without cooling it off too much, you’re allowing that meat to relax and for the juices to spread out through the steak.
+By letting it rest without cooling it off too much, you’re allowing the meat to relax and for the juices to spread out through the steak.

 Glazed Grilled Salmon